harplife/zettelkasten/language/linguistic_relativity.md

 Then, I want to explore further with Korean - to understand how the consonants and vowels are interpreted and see how they differ from English.
 Then, I want to understand just how "English" accent can affect Korean.
 - Once I'm comfortable with the way I speak Korean, maybe I can consider tutoring people with Korean.

+By the time I master English and Korean, I'm hoping I'd be fluent in IPA to some degree.
+I want to learn Japanese and Spanish from then on.

+### Universal Lexicon & Grammar

+My theory is that by learning more languages, I'd be able to collect some lexicons (including focal vocabs) and grammars that aren't normally seen in English; in order to broaden my horizon and shift focus in a beneficial way.